-Hometown number, hometown calculator.
-The same 170 mph value applies from the Gulf shore at Marco Island to the agricultural inland of Immokalee — we have been writing wind load reports against that target since the firm started in Naples in 2002.
+The same 170 mph design value applies countywide, from the Gulf shore at Marco Island to the agricultural inland at Immokalee.
+We have written wind load reports against that target since the firm started in Naples in 2002.

 Calculating wind loads since 2002, online since 2006.

-This is the foundational input for ASCE 7-22 Equation 26.10-1, where it gets squared and combined with Kz, Kzt, Kd, Ke, and the appropriate pressure coefficients.
-The basic wind speed enters the equation as 170, fixed; everything else is a per-project judgment about height, exposure, topography, and building geometry.
+This 170 mph value is the foundational input for ASCE 7-22 Equation 26.10-1, where it gets squared and combined with Kz, Kzt, Kd, Ke, and the appropriate pressure coefficients.
+It enters fixed; everything else is a per-project judgment.

 Pre-filled to Naples (34102).
-Type any Collier ZIP or switch the risk category and the result appears below, with the FBC R301.2(7) citation your plan reviewer is going to look for on the cover sheet.
+Type any Collier ZIP or switch the risk category.
+The result appears below with the FBC R301.2(7) citation your plan reviewer looks for on the cover sheet.

 The 170 mph value covers every populated ZIP inside county limits, from beachfront Marco Island to the inland farming communities around Ave Maria and Immokalee.
-Population centers are shown below; outlying ZIPs in eastern Collier (Big Cypress, Ochopee, Everglades City) also resolve to 170 mph.
+Outlying ZIPs in eastern Collier (Big Cypress, Ochopee, Everglades City) also resolve to 170 mph.

 | City | Primary ZIP | Wind Speed (Cat II) | Typical Setting | Reference |